ETCHED IN PAIN

 When the curtain of night falls around me, sometimes I can identify with Dr. Jekyll and Mr. Hyde.
 As the pain begins to ramp up in my various places of inflammation, I can almost feel the expression on my face begin to change.
 Any peace I may have felt earlier in the day has suddenly drifted away with the darkness.
-And then when I finally lie down in bed, my mind begins its own roaring:
+Then when I finally lie down in bed, my mind begins its roaring:

 - “Where is that pain coming from?”